Learning to Stabilize High-dimensional Unknown Systems Using Lyapunov-guided Exploration: Experiments

 We first show the influence of the optimality of the demonstrations.
 We use the Inverted Pendulum environment and collect demonstrations with different levels of optimality by varying the distance between the actual goal state and the target state of the demonstrator controller.
 For each optimality level, we train each algorithm $3$ times with different random seeds and test each converged controller $20$ times.
 We omit the experiments on CLF-sparse and CLF-dense since their performances are not related to the demonstrations.
 The results are shown in \Cref{fig:vary-opt}.
 We observe that \algo\ outperforms other algorithms with demonstrations at different levels of optimality.
 In addition, we do not observe a significant performance drop of \algo\ as the demonstrations become worse.
 This is because the quality of the demonstrations only influences the convergence speed of \algo, instead of the controller.
 PPO's behavior is also consistent since the reward function remains unchanged, but it consistently performs worse than \algo.
 IL algorithms, however, have a significant performance drop as the demonstrations get worse because they all depend on the quality of the demonstrations.

-The quality of the demonstrations can also influence the convergence speed of \algo, \ie, the sample used before convergence.
-In the Inverted Pendulum environment, we define the algorithm converges when the evaluated reward is larger than $1980$.
+The quality of the demonstrations can also influence the convergence speed of \algo.
+In the Inv Pendulum environment, we define the algorithm converges when the reward is larger than $1980$.
 We plot the number of samples used for convergence w.r.t. the reward of demonstrations in \Cref{fig:conv-time}.
 It is shown that the better the given demonstrations, the fewer samples \algo\ needs for convergence.

 We also do ablations to investigate the influence of the hyperparameter $\epsilon$.
 We test \algo\ in the Cart Pole environment and change $\epsilon$ from $0.01$ to $100$.
-The results are shown in \Cref{fig:eps}, which demonstrates that \algo\ works well when $\epsilon$ is large enough to satisfy the condition introduced in \Cref{thm:clf-converge}, and small enough that it does not make the training very hard.
+The results are shown in \Cref{fig:eps}, which demonstrates that \algo\ works well when $\epsilon$ is large enough to satisfy the condition introduced in \Cref{thm:clf-converge} in \Cref{sec:app-analysis}, and small enough that it does not make the training very hard.

 The $\lambda$ in \Cref{eq:loss-clf} is another hyperparameter that controls the convergence rate of the learned policy.
 We test \algo\ in the Cart Pole environment and change $\lambda$ from $0.01$ to $100$.
-The results are shown in \Cref{fig:lambda}.
-It is demonstrated that \algo\ works well with $\lambda$ in some range.
-If $\lambda$ is too small, the convergence rate is too small and the closed-loop system cannot be stabilized within the maximum simulation time steps.
-If $\lambda$ is too big, it is hard to satisfy the condition in \Cref{thm:clf-converge}, so the controller cannot stabilize the system.
+The results are shown in \Cref{fig:lambda}, demonstrating that \algo\ works well with $\lambda$ in some range.
+If $\lambda$ is too small, the convergence rate is too small and the system cannot be stabilized within the simulation time steps.
+If $\lambda$ is too large, loss \eqref{eq:loss-clf} becomes too hard to converge, so the controller cannot stabilize the system.